 Chang is currently the Planning Commission Chair ProTem for the City of Glendale.

 Senior Project Manager

 Antonios believes in a harmonious and visual approach to design.
 He brings over 15 years of experience and real-world knowledge.
-He has the ability to efficiently interpret architecture into constructible projects.
-Education: Arizona State University, Bachelor of Architecture
+He can interpret architecture into constructible projects efficiently.
+Education: Arizona State University, Bachelor of Architecture.

-He holds a bachelors degree in Engineering and a Masters in Architecture from Southern California Institute of Architecture.
-In his free time Jonathan is an avid antique collector.
+He holds a bachelor’s degree in Engineering and a Masters’s in Architecture from Southern California Institute of Architecture.
+In his free time, Jonathan is an avid antique collector.